26 years ago - The spell to give 6-year-old Diana a playmate is first cast, inadvertently summoning the soul of Diana's

 12 years ago - 16-year-old Donna wishes Diana well when she leaves Themyscira, privately longing to see man's world for herself.

 11 years ago - 17-year-old Donna leaves Themyscira to visit Diana (now Diana Prince), Taking the name Donna Troy after the goddess Athena's patron city.
 She meets the Teen Titans and is named Wonder Girl by Dick Grayson, deciding to become a student in Gateway University.
 She stays with Dr. Helena Sandsmark, becoming an adopted big sister to her daughter Cassie Sandsmark.
 Hippolyta shows her approval of her daughter's journey by granting her a magically enhanced lasso of her own.

 8 years ago - 20-year-old Donna Troy semi-retires after the Teen Titans are infiltrated and destroyed.

 7 years ago - 21-year-old Donna Troy heeds the mystic call of the Titans of Myth, defending them from their own monstrous children, having a romance with Hyperion.
 Accepting her newfound power (including the Lasso of Persuasion), she returns to Earth & takes the name Troia.

 6 years ago - 22-year-old Donna Troy aids Diana Prince as she undertakes the labors of the Gods to overcome the barriers of Themyscira.

 3 years ago - 25-year-old Donna Troy dies in battle with a rogue Superman android.
 She is revived on New Cronos by the Titans of Myth where she becomes a consort to Hyperion.

 Sometimes a character comes into existence without anyone creating her at all.
 In Donna Troy's case, she was originally created by mistake, and somehow her mysterious origins have become her most defining quality.
 Every attempt to explain her or fit her into a narrative box seems to fail.
-Instead, she's simply a fantastic character in her own right that has carved out her own niche as a linchpin character in the history of the Teen Titans, and has somehow proven herself to be a character beloved by fans, even if no one has ever been able to figure out where she came from..
+Instead, she's simply a fantastic character in her own right that has carved out her niche as a linchpin character in the history of the Teen Titans, and has somehow proven herself to be a character beloved by fans, even if no one has ever been able to figure out where she came from.

 Troia's Comic History